Q: Who is eligible to apply?

 A: Cranleigh scholars should be ready to stand out as role models and peer group leaders, demonstrating how potential can be realised and what can be achieved through commitment and determination.
 They should show a high level of emotional maturity, evidenced through their ability to work cooperatively, be resilient and adaptable.

 They will be expected to be very actively involved in activities relevant to their area of specialism and the wider school.
-Some of these activities will require them to invest their free time after school, and on occasion, during weekends and in school holidays.
+Some of these activities will require them to invest their free time after school, and on occasion, during weekends and school holidays.
 These activities may carry travel, subsistence or other incremental costs.

-Academic scholars will be expected to embrace opportunities offered through our Enrichment Programme; Performing Arts scholars will be expected to take leading roles in performances, ensembles, groups, after school activities/ clubs, UK exchanges etc; Visual Arts scholars will be expected to devote time (in and out of school) developing a body of work that can be showcased in exhibitions and competitions, and Sports scholars will be expected to train with the relevant squad(s) and represent the school in as many local, national and international competitions as possible.
+Academic scholars will be expected to embrace opportunities offered through our Enrichment Programme; Performing Arts scholars will be expected to take leading roles in performances, ensembles, groups, Co-Curricular Activities/ clubs, UK exchanges etc; Visual Arts scholars will be expected to devote time (in and out of school) developing a body of work that can be showcased in exhibitions and competitions, and Sports scholars will be expected to train with the relevant squad(s) and represent the school in as many local, national and international competitions as possible.

 All scholars will be expected to play a key role in the school’s ongoing pursuit of progress and excellence in their field of expertise.